-- Courses cannot be used to meet minor requirements if already used to meet the requirements for a major or a different minor or certificate.
+- FIN courses cannot be used to meet minor requirements if already used to meet the requirements for a major or a different minor or certificate.

 - Courses for the minor must be completed prior to graduation; if completed, the minor will be recorded on the final transcript upon graduation.